 Perth to Exmouth – The Ultimate WA Road Trip

-When hiring a car for a one way trip there are ‘one way fees’.
+When hiring a car for a one-way trip there are ‘one way fees’.
 These aren’t usually included in the upfront price so make sure you check the small print.
-At the time of travel, Avis were offering $150 one way fees for this route, however, this deal has now ended and the one way fee can vary from $250 – $1000 so make sure you check!
+Avis often offer $150/$250 one way fee deals for this route depending on the direction you travel.
+Other companies can vary from $250 – $1000 so make sure you check before booking!